ethcatherders/EIPIP/All EIPIP Meetings/Meeting 065.md

 * I agree with that.
 I definitely agree.

 **Sam**
-* Sorry, sorry.
+* Sorry.
 The recommendation is to create an optional CLA or

 **Golvin**
 * No, no, what Victor just said.